gilesp1729/Babelfish/README.md

 Libraries used are Adafruit_BluefruitLE_nRF51 and Adafruit_MCP2515.
 Follow Adafruit's directions to load their additional boards manager URL.

-The Babelfish Android app is/will be developed using B4A.
+The Babelfish Android app is being developed using B4A.